-The Compensation Committee considers long-term equity-based compensation to be an integral part of the company's compensation program.
-In making equity awards, the Compensation Committee considered the benefit to the company of having a significant portion of the executives' compensation tied to the long-term financial performance of the company, and thereby to shareholder value.
-The Compensation Committee also considered the experience and qualifications of the executives, their ability to execute the company's business plan, the retention value of long-term equity incentives and peer compensation data.
+The Compensation Committee considers long-term equity-based compensation to be an integral part of the Bank's compensation program.
+In making equity awards, the Compensation Committee considered the benefit to the Bank of having a significant portion of the executives' compensation tied to the long-term financial performance of the Bank, and thereby to shareholder value.
+The Compensation Committee also considered the experience and qualifications of the executives, their ability to execute the Bank's business plan, the retention value of long-term equity incentives and peer compensation data.

 In August 2016, Mr. Wayne was granted 15,000 restricted shares that fully vest on August 25, 2019, subject to his continued employment through that date, and 50,000 restricted shares that are performance-based (the "2016 Performance Shares").
 The 2016 Performance Shares are subject to performance-based vesting over a three-year performance period (the "performance period").
 The 2016 Performance Shares include an absolute metric and a sliding metric within the performance period.
-The absolute metric requires that in order for Mr. Wayne to be eligible to vest in the 2016 Performance Shares in any given year within the performance period, the company must be in full compliance at all times with the regulatory commitments made to the Federal Reserve Bank and Maine Bureau of Financial Institutions, and neither the bank nor the company is subject to any written agreement, Board resolution, memorandum of understanding or consent with any regulatory agency.
-Once it has been determined that the absolute metric has been met, Mr. Wayne will vest in the 2016 Performance Shares based on reaching certain thresholds in regards to the company's return on equity ("ROE").
+The absolute metric requires that in order for Mr. Wayne to be eligible to vest in the 2016 Performance Shares in any given year within the performance period, the Bank must be in full compliance at all times with the regulatory commitments made to the Federal Reserve and the Maine Bureau of Financial Institutions in connection with the 2010 merger of FHB Formation LLC and the Bank, and neither the Bank is not subject to any written agreement, Board resolution, memorandum of understanding or consent with any regulatory agency.
+Once it has been determined that the absolute metric has been met, Mr. Wayne will vest in the 2016 Performance Shares based on reaching certain thresholds in regards to the Bank's return on equity ("ROE").
 For the 2016 Performance Shares, the ROE targets and vesting schedule are as follows:

 ROE Target Shares vested: <70% ROE Target Shares vested: 70% - <80% ROE Target Shares vested: 80% - <90% ROE Target Shares vested: 90% - 100% ROE Target

 FY17 8.67% 5,000 7,500 10,000

 FY18 11.60% 5,000 7,500 10,000

-FY19 13.30% 5,000 7,500 10,000
+FY19 13.30% - 5,000 7,500 10,000

-3 Year Cumulative 11.17% 10,000 15,000 20,000
+3 Year Cumulative 11.17% - 10,000 15,000 20,000

-15

-The company achieved an ROE of 10.62% and 12.47% for each of fiscal 2017 and fiscal 2018, respectively.
-Accordingly, the company exceeded the ROE targets for each of fiscal 2017 and fiscal 2018, and Mr. Wayne has vested in an aggregate of 20,000 of the 2016 Performance Shares.
+The Bank achieved an ROE of 10.62% and 12.47% for each of fiscal 2017 and fiscal 2018, respectively.
+Accordingly, the Bank exceeded the ROE targets for each of fiscal 2017 and fiscal 2018, and Mr. Wayne has vested in an aggregate of 20,000 of the 2016 Performance Shares.